-Local Trust commissioned OCSI to develop a quantitative measure of left-behind areas using open data, including developing for the first time, a Community Needs Index.
+Local Trust and OCSI developed a quantitative measure of left-behind areas using open data, including developing a Community Needs Index for the first time.

 The resulting report ‘Left behind?
 Understanding communities on the edge’ suggests that deprived areas, when combined with the absence of places to meet, the lack of an engaged community and poor connectivity, fare worse than other deprived areas.

-The Community Needs Index focuses on the social and cultural factors that can contribute to poorer life outcomes in communities, which gives a different perspective to more economically based measures of local need.
+The Community Needs Index focuses on the social and cultural factors that can contribute to poorer life outcomes in communities.
+This gives a different perspective to more economically based measures of local need.

 This is a useful measure in and of itself, to help policy makers target investment in social infrastructure.

-The Index has been developed at ward level and covers 19 indicators across the domains of:
+The Index is available at ward level and covers 19 indicators across the domains of:

 The Community Needs Index is available to users of Local Insight.